se4ai2324-uniba/DetectionOfOnlineSexism/references/dvc_mlflow_doc/README.md

 # DVC and MLflow Integration for Machine Learning Projects

-This README provides guidance on using DVC (Data Version Control) and MLflow for managing and tracking machine learning projects.
+In order to manage and track our machine learning project we use DVC (Data Version Control) and MLflow.
 DVC is an open-source version control system for data science and machine learning projects, while MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.

 ## Overview